awpala/my-omscs-notes/cs-6290/04-branches.md

 Conversely, if the branch predicted correctly and the correct instructions were fetched previously, such cancellation does not occur, but rather the instructions `?1` and `?2` proceed as normally.

-Therefore, in general, it is not advantageous *not* fetch a new instruction after the branching instruction (e.g., `BEQ`), because if we refrain from fetching *anything* at all, then we are *guaranteed* to have two empty instructions after the branching instruction; it is better to incur this penalty only *some* of the time rather *all* of the time.
+Therefore, in general, it is not advantageous *not* to fetch a new instruction after the branching instruction (e.g., `BEQ`), because if we refrain from fetching *anything* at all, then we are *guaranteed* to have two empty instructions after the branching instruction; it is better to incur this penalty only *some* of the time rather *all* of the time.

 Another thing that is important to note is that at the end of the stage `F` (fetch) (where the instruction `BEQ` is fetched), we do not know anything about this instruction yet at this point.
 All we have obtained is the instruction word (the 4 bytes representing the instruction), but he have not yet begun to decode the branch.
 Therefore, in the next cycle, we must fetch the next instruction based only on the knowledge of the branch instruction's address, but otherwise we are unaware of whether or not it is a branch instruction at this point; this means there is insufficient information to make a prediction regarding whether or not to branch.